 Burlington Care Center is a small nursing home located in Burlington, Iowa.
 It looks like this nursing home is one of the higher-graded facilities we assessed.
 A grade in this range requires first-rate scores across the board.
-We were so impressed with this nursing home that we ranked it in the top quarter of all nursing homes nationally.
-The best aspect of this facility's strong profile is its inspection grade.
-We discuss inspections in the next section
+We were so impressed with this nursing home that we ranked it in the top third of all facilities in the country.
+The best aspect of this facility's impressive report card was its inspection grade.
+Inspection grades are discussed in the next paragraph

 Burlington Care Center

 - Nursing Home

 Note: Data for Burlington Care Center has not been updated recently.
 This page shows historical performance which may not be representitive of current service levels.

 - Accepts Medicare 1

 - Accepts Medicaid 1

 - For profit - Corporation